Campus History

 Taylor was succeeded by the General Pennycuik who presided until 1906, when the work of the College was moved to India and a new college was created retaining the Cooper’s Hill name.
 Details of the announced closure, as well as other fascinating details about the college and coursework are recorded in this 1905 edition of The India List – a publication by the India Office, Whitehall.

-The Pillar Hall, built by the Cheylesmore Family for their son, a casualty of WWI
+The Pillar Hall, built by the Cheylesmore Family for their son, a casualty of World War 1

 After the war, administrative functions of the LCC moved back into the capital and in 1946 the site became the Cooper’s Hill Emergency Training College.
 Using a heavily compressed syllabus, handcraft teachers were trained in under 18 months, many of them soldiers demobbed and returning from War.
 The College closed in 1951 when it was agreed the Shoreditch College of Education (also under LCC control) would expand and relocate from their Pitfield Street campus in Hoxton, London.